-36 Verizon Opening Testimony (Vasington) at 43.
+&lt;sup>36 Verizon Opening Testimony (Vasington) at 43.

-37 See Verizon's Response to Cal Advocates Data Request V-9-1, Attachment A-8 to Selwyn Direct Testimony.
-38 D.17-07-011 at 2.

-doubt push the Applicants to distribute significant benefits to their consumers."39 As the testimony of Dr. Israel on behalf of TracFone demonstrates, as a matter of "fundamental economics," the same will be true here.40 Dr. Selwyn questions this conclusion, asserting that the Joint Applicants have not put forward any evidence of firm-price elasticity, which he defines as "consumer responses to a change in the price charged by an individual firm."41 In fact, that evidence is obvious: the annual churn rate in the prepaid segment is 47.2%.42 As Dr. Selwyn himself admits, the "high churn rates" for prepaid customers demonstrate that customers "move to a different provider if they are dissatisfied with their current service,"43 which plainly includes price as a factor.
-And Verizon noted in its data response: "Verizon's analysis of the price elasticity of demand for value-conscious prepaid customers was an important consideration in its decision to pursue this transaction"44 Dr. Selwyn nevertheless suggests that cost savings will not be shared with consumers, citing as support the fact that 40% of prepaid customers are served by MVNOs, who face higher costs than the flanker brands of MNOs.45 Dr. Selwyn ignores the plentiful evidence that those flanker brands have been undercutting TracFone (which represents the majority of the 40% of 39 D.05-11-028 at 27-28; see also D.05-11-029, 2005 Cal.
-PUC LEXIS 517, at 39 ("[W]e conclude that it is preferable to rely on the market to distribute California-based merger benefits to California consumers.").
-40 Israel Rebuttal Testimony at 3, 14.
+&lt;sup>37 See Verizon's Response to Cal Advocates Data Request V-9-1, Attachment A-8 to Selwyn Direct Testimony. from the combination of the two companies, and in this context competitive pressures will no doubt push the Applicants to distribute significant benefits to their consumers."
+As the testimony of Dr. Israel on behalf of TracFone demonstrates, as a matter of "fundamental economics," the same will be true here.
+Dr. Selwyn questions this conclusion, asserting that the Joint Applicants have not put forward any evidence of firm-price elasticity, which he defines as "consumer responses to a change in the price charged by an individual firm."
+In fact, that evidence is obvious: the annual churn rate in the prepaid segment is 47.2%.
+As Dr. Selwyn himself admits, the "high churn rates" for prepaid customers demonstrate that customers "move to a different provider if they are dissatisfied with their current service," which plainly includes price as a factor.
+And Verizon noted in its data response: "Verizon's analysis of the price elasticity of demand for value-conscious prepaid customers was an important consideration in its decision to pursue this transaction ....."
+Dr. Selwyn nevertheless suggests that cost savings will not be shared with consumers, citing as support the fact that 40% of prepaid customers are served by MVNOs, who face higher &lt;sup>39 D.05-11-028 at 27-28; see also D.05-11-029, 2005 Cal.
+PUC LEXIS 517, at \39 ("[W]e conclude that it is preferable to rely on the market to distribute California-based merger benefits to California consumers."). &lt;sup>40 Israel Rebuttal Testimony at 3, 14.

-41 Selwyn Direct Testimony at 14:14-15.
+&lt;sup>41 Selwyn Direct Testimony at 14:14-15.

-42 Communications Marketplace Report, 33 FCC 20-188, at 17 n.77 (citing CTIA, Wireless Industry Indices Report Year-End 2019 Results (2019), at Appx.
-C, 14); see also Selwyn Direct Testimony at 43.
-43 Selwyn Direct Testimony at 39:13-15.
+&lt;sup>42 Communications Marketplace Report, 33 FCC 20-188, at 17 n.77 (citing CTIA, Wireless Industry Indices Report Year-End 2019 Results (2019), at Appx.
+C, 14); see also Selwyn Direct Testimony at 43. &lt;sup>43 Selwyn Direct Testimony at 39:13-15.

-44 Verizon Response to Cal Advocates Data Request V-9-1.
+&lt;sup>44 Verizon Response to Cal Advocates Data Request V-9-1.